antonioribeiro/twill-robots-txt/README.md

-# HTTP Basic Auth Twill Capsule
+# Robots TXT Twill Capsule

-This Twill Capsule is intended to enable developers to configure Basic Auth on their applications.
+This Twill Capsule is intended to enable developers to configure Robots TXT on their applications.

 ![screenshot 1](docs/screenshot01.png)